 Check this out:

-Most lakes in the Northwest Zone are open all year for trout fishing and many will be stocked a couple of weeks prior to the traditional trout opener on April 26.
-Depending on location, spring stocking consists of legal-sized trout (8 to 10-inches), “larger” trout (about one pound each), and “trophy” trout (about two pounds each) planted from March to May.
+Most lakes in the Northwest Zone are open all year for trout fishing and many will be stocked multiple times though the spring.
+Depending on location, spring stocking consists of legal-sized trout (8 to 10-inches), “larger” trout (about one pound each), and “trophy” trout (about two pounds each) planted from February to May.
 “Larger” trout are stocked in June in some areas.
 Trout stocking schedules for the Northwest Zone can be found on the ODFW website.
 Anglers will note that in some north coast lakes there will be fewer stockings than in recent years.
 However, more fish will be stocked at one time, so the actual number of fish planted will remain the same.
-Early season stocking can be affected by poor weather, especially higher elevation lakes that may have snow.
-Fall "trophy" trout stocking is scheduled for mid-September in some lakes, but may occur earlier or later in the summer, depending on water temperatures and hatchery water supplies.
+Early season stocking was not affected by poor weather this year, and all lakes have been stocked as scheduled.
+Fall "trophy" trout stocking is scheduled for mid-September in some lakes, but may occur earlier or later, depending on water temperatures and hatchery water supplies.

-Anglers should check out the weekly Recreation Report for in-season updates to the stocking schedule.
+Anglers should check out the weekly Recreation Report for in-season updates to the stocking schedule, especially this year, as low spring flows may lead to hatchery water shortages, necessitating early releases.

 |Fishing in the Nestucca River